Hypermotion offers a high-calibre programme with conferences, pitches and talks.

-On 20 and 21 November, the German Building Culture Foundation, together with German Railways (DB Netz AG) and in cooperation with the Federal German Foundation for the Environment, will be organising the workshop on building culture, ‘Infrastructure.
+On 20 and 21 November 2017, the German Building Culture Foundation, together with German Railways (DB Netz AG) and in cooperation with the Federal German Foundation for the Environment, organised the workshop on building culture, ‘Infrastructure.
 Innovation.
 Building Culture’, in Frankfurt am Main.

-The workshop focuses on the quality of the processes, procedures, engineering and design of (transport) infrastructure.
-Alongside consideration of the impact of infrastructure plans on regional housing development, the event will also look at opportunities for guideline procedures and the creation of neighbourhood identity.
-In addition, the workshop, which is to take place as part of the Hypermotion trade fair, will deal with new concepts for personal transport and infrastructure that impact positively on the efficient use of land.
+The workshop focused on the quality of the processes, procedures, engineering and design of (transport) infrastructure.
+Alongside consideration of the impact of infrastructure plans on regional housing development, the event also looked at opportunities for guideline procedures and the creation of neighbourhood identity.
+In addition, the workshop, took place as part of the Hypermotion trade fair, dealt with new concepts for personal transport and infrastructure that impact positively on the efficient use of land.
 And we should like you to join us in the discussion of the key areas of emphasis: ‘Planning and building of infrastructure in relation to urban development’ and ‘Stations and district development’.
 What tasks need to be completed and how can ‘building culture’ contribute to the success of infrastructure plans and the associated housing developments?

 New City Mobility was the theme illustrated by eight companies specialising in electrified and connected cars at Hypermotion at stand 5.1 D60.